Mehedi-Hasan-Raju/SIMON-SAY-GAMES/README.md

 <p>You will need a web browser and a text editor.
 Optionally, you can use a local server setup for a better development experience.</p>
 <h4>Installation</h4>
 <p>
-    1. Clone the repository.
+    1. Clone the repository.<br>
-    2. Navigate to the project directory.
+    2. Navigate to the project directory.<br>
     3. Open the index.html file in your web browser to play the game.

 </p>